zlyreed/TIRED/PatientHandling/README.md

     - General statement of need

 	- Evidence of knowledge gap
+	  - The panel identified the following opportunities and perceived gaps (NIOSH_HCSA_Program_Review_Panel_Report_Oct_2017-508.pdf)
+	  - The single greatest risk factor for MSDs in healthcare workers was the manual lifting, moving, and repositioning of patients, residents, or clients (BLS, 2004).(NIOSH_HCSA_Evidence_Package_April_2017-508.pdf)

 	- Methodological Approach

 	- Time fit

 	- NIOSH Advantage
+	  - [Center for Occupational Robotics Research (CORR)](https://www.cdc.gov/niosh/topics/robotics/default.html) Mission: Provide scientific leadership to guide the development and use of occupational robots that enhance worker safety, health, and wellbeing.

 	- Stakeholder need